-BASEL, Switzerland, July 26, 2022 (GLOBE NEWSWIRE) -- SOTIO Biotech, a clinical stage immuno-oncology company owned by PPF Group, announced today that the first patient was dosed in its Phase 2, AURELIO-04 combination trial of SOT101, an IL-15 superagonist and MSD’s (Merck & Co., Inc., Rahway, NJ, USA) anti-PD-1 therapy KEYTRUDA® (pembrolizumab), in patients with selected advanced/refractory solid tumors.
+BASEL, Jan.
+19, 2023 (GLOBE NEWSWIRE) -- SOTIO Biotech, a clinical stage immuno-oncology company owned by PPF Group, announced today that the first patient was dosed in its Phase 2 AURELIO-05 combination trial of nanrilkefusp alfa (previously known as SOT101), an IL-15 superagonist, and cetuximab in patients with colorectal cancer.

-Along with Interleukin-2 (IL-2), IL-15 activity increases the number of cytotoxic T cells and NK cells, the two most important cells for driving an anti-cancer immune response.
+Along with Interleukin-2 (IL-2), IL-15 activity is known to increase the number of cytotoxic T cells and NK cells, the two most important cells for driving an anti-cancer immune response.
 This T and NK cell expansion is the result of IL-15 binding to its IL-15 alpha chain receptor in conjunction with binding to its shared IL-2/IL-15 beta gamma receptor on the surface of T and NK cells.
-SOT101 has been precisely designed and optimized for its use as a potent immunotherapy by addressing two important design issues that limit current IL-2 and IL-15 approaches.
-These include selectively binding only to cytotoxic T and NK cells, while avoiding other cell types that are associated with adverse events and stimulating T and NK cells through pulses in cytokine concentrations rather than tonic stimulation.
+Nanrilkefusp alfa has been precisely designed and optimized for its use as a potent immunotherapy by addressing two important design issues that limit current IL-2 and IL-15 approaches.
+These include selectively binding only to cytotoxic T and NK cells, while avoiding other cell types associated with adverse events, and stimulating T and NK cells through pulses in cytokine concentrations rather than tonic stimulation.

 Head of Communication